VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 The diagram shows how the Orders and Registrations bounded context, the Payments bounded context, and the external payments service all interact with each other.
-Registrants can also opt to pay by invoice instead of using a third-party payments processing service, however for reasosn of simplicity, the diagram does not show this option.
+Registrants can also opt to pay by invoice instead of using a third-party payments processing service, however for reason of simplicity, the diagram does not show this option.

 The Registrant makes a payment as a part of the overall flow in the UI